ts232/akeahey.github.io/index.md

 Stroll (Canada)<br>
 Giovinazzi (Italy)</p>

-<p>Of the 14 home races that occured, 4 of them ended in DNF for the home drivers, a percentage of about 29%.<br>

-However, of the 126 away races that occured in 2019 among the same 14 drivers, 18 ended in DNF, about 14%. </p>
+<p>Each of the 14 drivers drove at home, giving us 14 home races in 10 countries and 126 away races in the same 10 countries. </p>

 <h3 class = "title">Finished vs. Unfinished Races</h3>